docker-archive/dcus-hol-2016/docker-datacenter/README.md

 - Use the **Client Bundle** to deploy the app
 - Deploy and connect to a web app

-## Pre-requisites

-- You must have [Docker Toolbox](https://www.docker.com/products/docker-toolbox) installed on your local machine

 ## Step 1 - Deploy an application using Docker Compose

 In this step you will use **Docker Compose** to deploy a simple multi-container application.
 The application contains the following 2 services (containers).